-“Good” is an extremely general but frequently used word in English translations.
+“Good” is an extremely general but frequently used word in English translation.

-While it doesn’t convey any strong meaning, it’s often used in cases like “good project”, “good film” and “good collaboration”.”
+While it doesn’t convey any strong meaning, it’s often used in cases like “good project”, “good film,” or “good collaboration.”

 “Good” can be easily substituted with more compelling synonyms like:

 The key takeaway here is to choose a word that better fits the context and meaning of the original message.

 “Important” is another easily replaceable term.
 To say “a meeting was important” is quite general and doesn’t add any information for the reader.

 Use other adjectives that carry more meaning, like:

 Much like “important” and “good”, saying something is “interesting” doesn’t carry any inherent meaning.

 There are plenty of alternatives to “interesting” that are not only more captivating to read, but carry more information:

 Interpersonal relationships are so full of color and shades that you can rarely limit their description to just ‘liking’.